Who doesn’t enjoy receiving a postcard from a loved one? An alternative to sending formal letters, postcards were first introduced during the...

 Crowned portraits also functioned as official documents recounting the nun’s lineage, including her parents’ names and when she entered the order.
 The portraits expressed the popular opinion that Mexico was the site of the new garden of paradise, whose most precious flowers were its nuns.
 This also provided a sense of solidarity among Mexico’s nuns regardless of order or ethnicity.

-Today, the Banamex bank owns the largest collection of crowned nun portraits.
+Today, the largest collection of crowned nun portraits is owned by the Banamex bank.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!